dmdigital/timeneye-api/README.md

 The API responses are characterized by a HTTP code (we use a set of about 10 possible response codes) and a JSON payload (when necessary)

+Dates are in the MySQL format: YYYY-MM-DD HH:mm:ss

 ### Endpoint

 All requests are made against endpoints like this: